andyjin2000/cs131_notes_dev/_chapters/pixels/filters_and_convolutions.md

 ![](https://imgur.com/SjzkuRj.png)

-Now applying a threshold to the output image $r$, we are given a closer approximation of where the black squares were originally.
+Now, applying a threshold to the output image $r$, we are given a closer approximation of where the black squares were originally.

 ![](https://imgur.com/tEjF4nc.png)